DokimiCU/mg_tectonic/README.md

 Current version 0.1 - development

 This is a work in progress.
 Currently functional, but untested.
+May contain game breaking bugs, and be unbalanced, or incomplete in areas.

 # Map Outline
 A naturalistic mapgen for Minetest, based around mimicking the landscape of a tectonic plate boundary.